SydneyHaukeEPFL/oml_2023_project/README.md

     --u=(float)
     --batch_size=(int)
 ```
-The results and the final model weights are stored in `/results`.
+The results and the final model weights are stored in `results/`.

 # Reproducibility
-The script that we used to train our models are `tunining_cifar.sh` and `tuning_wine.sh`.
+The script that we used to train our models are `tuning_cifar.sh` and `tuning_wine.sh`.

 Then the analysis of the results are done using the two jupyter notebooks: `analysis_cifar10.ipynb` and `analysis_wine.ipynb`